Zhou1125/bioinformatics101/README.md

-# How to extract all non-seqenced positions from a genome (Fasta file)?
+# How to extract all N positions from a genome (Fasta file)?

 ## Brainstorming